MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/page/page-cancelbackgroundtask-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Example
-The following example uses the CANCELBACKGROUNDTASK method to cancel an existing page background task, based on its task ID.
+The following example uses the CancelBackgroundTask method to cancel an existing page background task, based on its task ID.

 ```al
 var​